Wesman687/whatnot-autolabel/AI/01-CHROME-EXTENSION.md

 - **Memory Usage**: Map cleanup prevents growth
 - **CPU Impact**: Minimal (regex + DOM text extraction)
 - **Network Calls**: 2-second heartbeat + win events only
+- **Wheel Announcement Polling**: Every 2 seconds (separate from scanning)

+## 🎡 Manual Wheel Button

+A manual wheel button (🎡) is automatically added next to the print button for items with "wheel" in the title, allowing manual override if the extension doesn't detect a win.

+### Location
+- Appears inline with item title (next to print button 🖨️)
+- Only shows for items containing "wheel" in the title (case-insensitive)
+- Blue wheel icon (🎡) with hover effects

+### Functionality
+- **Manual Override**: Bypasses payment pending checks (always sends)
+- **Direct Send**: Sends directly to wheel server: `POST http://localhost:3800/buy-notification`
+- **Payload Format**: `{ buyer, amount, message }`
+- **Auto-Formatting**: Extracts numeric amount from price, adds $ if missing
+- **Visual Feedback**:
+  - ⏳ While sending (orange)
+  - ✅ On success (green, 2 seconds)
+  - ❌ On error (red, 2 seconds)
+  - Returns to 🎡 after feedback

+### Use Case
+If the extension doesn't automatically detect a wheel win:
+1. Click the 🎡 button next to the wheel item
+2. Immediately sends to wheel server (bypasses all checks)
+3. Wheel server processes and sends result to main server via `POST /wheel-win`
+4. Extension polls every 2 seconds and finds announcement
+5. Extension announces to chat automatically

+### Console Logging
+- `🎡 [MANUAL-WHEEL] Sending to wheel server: {buyer} - {item} - {price}`
+- `✅ [MANUAL-WHEEL] Successfully sent to wheel server:`
+- `❌ [MANUAL-WHEEL] Failed to send to wheel server: {error}`